Difference Between Save and Save As

 This implies that the newly saved version will match the current working version of a document on Microsoft Word.
 The command is very useful during the process of editing.

-There are various methods present on Microsoft Word that allow a user to save documents and data.
+There are various methods present in Microsoft Word that allow a user to save documents and data.
 The easiest way is to click on the icon present on top of the screen.
 This icon looks like a disk.

-It automatically saves the document in its original location which was previously chosen.
+It automatically saves the document in its original location, which was previously chosen.
 Moreover, the name of the document remains the same.

 Another method for using this function is by going to the File menu and clicking on the ‘Save’ option.
-Microsoft Word even enables the user to save a document using shortcut keys which are Ctrl+S, Shift+F12 and Alt+Shift+F2.
+Microsoft Word even enables the user to save a document using shortcut keys, which are Ctrl+S, Shift+F12 and Alt+Shift+F2.

 Users can press any one of the combinations on their keyboard to save the document without any hassle.
 The command is simple and fast as it involves only one step.